Modules

 super

-# Or use a toolset (multiple tools from one class)
+# Use a toolset (multiple tools from one class)

 memory_tools = DSPy::Tools::MemoryToolset.to_tools